futel/dialplan-functions/README-deploy.md

 - cd app
 - chalice deploy --stage dev

-Twilio SIP components do not need to be updated, since the URLs have not changed.
+Twilio SIP components and DigitalOcean networking components do not need to be updated, since the URLs have not changed.

 # Delete an instance